Home » Pyrenees » Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info

 📞 Not all huts have phone reception.
 For absolute emergencies, wardens will let you use their private phones.
 Also, some huts have WiFi, usually charging an extra fee.

 🤫 Silence time starts at 10 pm.
 Hut wardens usually close the lights at 10 pm, and everybody goes to the bedrooms.
 You can still read or listen to music with earplugs, but keep things quiet.
-Bedrooms are mixed; in some, you can find more than twenty mattresses side-by-side with no space between them.
+The bedrooms are mixed; in some, you can find more than twenty mattresses side-by-side, and there is no space between them.

 💡 A brilliant idea!